Sombra: Book Two in the Love in Translation series

 The wait, the watching, makes me begin to pant.
 My stomach goes up and down, taking in breaths faster and faster, my skin glowing in the half light of his room.

 What surprise does he have for me this time?

 The mystery.
 I love the mystery.
-Knowing that I don’t know what’s coming next.
-That it’s not all planned for me.
+The anticipation.
+I don’t know what’s coming next.
+I don’t know the plan.

 He knows what he does to me.
 He knows I’m resisting writhing on the crisp, rough sheets, which are crackly from drying on a line out back in the cold, wintry Andalusian sun.
 We’ll soften them soon enough when our bodies join together, but right now they’re almost like brittle sandpaper, chafing my skin.

 With a bite of his lip, trying to control his smile, he rubs his hands together, making a suction sound from the lubrication.
 The oil smells fruity, green—if you could smell a color—and bitter.

 I’ve licked it on his skin enough times to know its taste.
 The complexity of the flavors.
 How just a drop on the tongue can make me want so much.